 Thomas Edison, for example, did not get a patent on the basic concept of the light bulb.
 It was already patented and, therefore, in the prior art.
 Instead, Edison got a patent for his improvements to the light bulb.
 These improvements included a very thin filament and a reliable technique for joining the white-hot filament to the room-temperature lead wires.

-A novelty search is also conducted by patent examiners during the prosecution of a patent.
+A novelty search is also conducted by patent examiners during patent prosecution.
 However, if you feel your idea/invention is vital and should be granted a patent, it always makes sense to get a novelty search conducted by an expert beforehand to ensure that your invention meets the patentability criteria.
-Further, this approach makes sense since you can save a lot of resources – both in terms of time and money, spent on drafting, filing, and prosecution fees.
+Further, this approach makes sense, as it allows you to save a lot of resources – both in terms of time and money – spent on drafting, filing, and prosecution fees.

 Validity/Invalidity Search (After Issuance Of A Patent)

 Patent validity or invalidity search is a comprehensive prior art search – conducted after the issuance of a patent – either to authenticate the enforceability of a patent’s claims or to cancel one or more claims of a patent, correspondingly.
-These two searches are alike except for the needed outcome of the search (valid or invalid patent claims).
+These two searches are alike except for the desired outcome (valid or invalid patent claims).

 Clearance Search Or Freedom-To-Operate Search (Before Launching A Product)

 It is important to assess and understand the business risks involved when launching a new product.
-This is particularly vital as there are chances that your product may infringe on another’s patent rights.
-A freedom to practice opinion is a legal judgment that analyses your product against an appropriate selection of patents to determine the risk associated with bringing the product to market.
+This is particularly vital, as there is a chance that your product may infringe on another’s patent rights.
+A freedom to practice opinion is a legal judgment that analyzes your product against an appropriate selection of patents to determine the risk associated with bringing the product to market.
 This search can help you avoid potential infringement while launching your product.

-Now that we had a look at the different types of patent searches and their purpose, it is important to figure why you need a prior art search.
+Now that we have had a look at the different types of patent searches and their purposes, it is important to understand why you need a prior art search.
 If you have reasons to believe that you do not need a prior art search, the pointers below could change your mind.
 If you’re on the same side of the wagon, feel free to skip this section and jump to the next.

 Why Do You Need A Prior Art Search?

-Getting a patent can be costly as you have to pay hefty fees (constituting a filing fee, an examination fee, and attorney fees).
-While official fees are often discounted for individual inventors and small enterprises in most jurisdictions, the overall cost of protecting the invention can be quite high, mainly if the inventor wishes to safeguard his or her invention in several jurisdictions.
+Getting a patent can be costly, as you have to pay hefty fees (constituting a filing fee, an examination fee, and attorney fees).
+While official fees are often discounted for individual inventors and small enterprises in most jurisdictions, the overall cost of protecting the invention can be quite high, especially if the inventor wishes to safeguard it in several jurisdictions.

 So, it is generally recommended that you carry out a prior art search yourself or hire a professional before the commencement of the patenting process.
-Based on the prior art search findings, the novel (unique) and inventive features of the invention can be figured out, and a decision can be made whether to file for a patent and in which jurisdictions it should be filed.
+Based on the prior art search findings, the novel (unique) and inventive features of the invention can be identified, and a decision can be made on whether to file for a patent and in which jurisdictions to file.

 The benefits of conducting a prior art search can be summarized in two points:

-• It can save resources in filings and prosecution proceedings if the invention is not exclusive, allowing R&D centers to use their IP budgets sensibly.
+- It can save resources on filings and prosecution proceedings if the invention is not exclusive, allowing R&D centers to use their IP budgets more effectively.

-• The prior art search helps to find the closest prior arts and thus can describe the scope of protection in patent claims.
-Even prosecution time can be reduced due to the need for fewer office actions and claim amendments.
+- The prior art search helps to find the closest prior art and thus can describe the scope of protection in patent claims.
+Even prosecution time can be reduced by requiring fewer office actions and fewer claim amendments.

 A prior art search is like a due diligence exercise that can alter the risk of the patent application being rejected.